AnuragSahu/WareSynth_PostIROS/README.md

 # Synthetic_warehouse
 Synthetic warehouse development, rendering and applications

+## Assets Files

+The assets file can be downloaded from <a href="https://drive.google.com/drive/folders/139RCGB8rS_euDu-1-zSx5acT5NrYqBTW?usp=sharing"> Here </a>

 # Instructions to generate Layouts

 * In order to generate the warehouse along with the front and top layouts just 24 images: